0xSpaceShard/starknet-hardhat-plugin/README.md

 };
 ```

-### Runtime network - Integrated Devnet - Experimental
+### Runtime network - Integrated Devnet

-As an experimental feature, you can use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) as a network without the need to run it as a separate process.
-By default, it will use the latest Docker image of Devnet listening on `http://127.0.0.1:5050`.
+[starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) is available out of the box as a starknet network called `integrated-devnet`.
+By default, it will spawn Devnet using its Docker image and listening on `http://127.0.0.1:5050`.

 Additionaly, by defining `networks["integratedDevnet"]`, you can specify: